chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ### PostgreSQL Setup

-- Setup PostgreSQL RDS DB instance in AWS.
-Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.
+- Setup [PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) RDS DB instance in AWS.

 - To connect to the DB instance, the DB instance should be associated with a security group that provides access to it.
 Ensure External RDS is accessible from Automate instances.